-- City Health Plan (Preferred Provider Organization (PPO)) - Kaiser Foundation Health Plan (Fully insured HMO) - Blue Shield of California (FLEX Plan with fully insured, capitated and self-insured components)
+- City Health Plan (Preferred Provider Organization (PPO)) - Kaiser Foundation Health Plan (Fully insured HMO) - Blue Shield of California (flex-funded plan with fully insured, capitated, and self-insured components)

 Each of the above plan choices includes a vision benefit provided through Vision Service Plan (VSP).
 The City Health Plan, which includes medical and prescription drug benefits, is a self-insured indemnity plan, where the risk of loss due to claims in excess of revenues is borne by the Health Service System Trust Fund.
 The City Health Plan is administered by United HealthCare (UHC).
 The Kaiser HMO plan is a traditional fully insured external health maintenance organization, where the risk of loss due to excess claims for a given fiscal year is borne by the health maintenance organization.
-The Blue Shield of California Plan is a FLEX Plan.
-The FLEX Plan has a fully insured, capitated component for professional services provided in physician offices.
+The Blue Shield of California Plan is a flex-funded plan.
+The flex-funded plan has a fully insured, capitated component for professional services provided in physician offices.
 Hospital and pharmacy services are self-insured, where the risk of loss due to claims in excess of revenues is borne by the Health Service System Trust Fund.